OUR DIPER CHARTER

-The Black Swimming Association is very proud to announce our aquatic "DIPER" Charter.
+The Black Swimming Association is proud to announce our aquatic "DIPER" charter.
 We believe this charter is a necessary step in the process of diversifying aquatics.
-Recent figures released by Sport England show that 95% of black adults and 80% of black children in England do not swim.
-Additional research also suggests that the risk of drowning is higher among ethnic minority communities, and 1 in 4 children in the UK leave primary school still unable to swim.
-All of us here at the BSA think that now is the time to act.
-We are committed and determined to address the barriers precluding the BAME community from aquatic environments, as well as educating BAME communities on water safety, life-saving and drowning prevention measures.
+We are committed to addressing the barriers precluding the Black people and people of colour from aquatic environments, as well as educating ethnic minority communities on water safety, life-saving and drowning prevention measures.

-It's time to change the narrative!
-Positive action that can lead to change is within our grasp.
 By signing our "DIPER" charter you are part of this positive change.
-Your support will aid us in not just highlighting, but also understanding and resolving these unique issues BAME communities face within the world of aquatics.
+Your support will help us highlight, understand and resolve these unique issues ethnic minority communities face within the world of aquatics.

 This charter has seven key principles:

-1) I/We make a commitment to understand, address and find enabling ways to resolve the unique issues that preclude BAME communities from totally engaging in aquatics.
+1) We commit to understand, address and find enabling ways to resolve the unique issues that preclude people of colour from totally engaging in aquatics.

-2) I/We make a commitment to ensure that our aquatic programmes are designed and delivered in a manner that fosters equal opportunity, diversity, inclusion and participation for BAMEs in aquatics.
+2) We commit to ensure that our aquatic programmes are designed and delivered in a manner that fosters equal opportunity, diversity, inclusion and participation for people of colour in aquatics.

-3) I/We make a commitment to work together as one aquatic community to raise DIPER Aquatic Champions to drive forward the this charter within their local communities.
+3) We commit to work together as one aquatic community to raise DIPER Aquatic Champions to drive forward this charter within their local communities.

-4) I/We make a commitment to showcase and make BAME aquatic products accessible throughout Swim culture.
+4) We commit to showcase and make aquatic products accessible throughout swim culture for people of colour.

-6) We make a commitment to work with the BSA to raise awareness of the DIPER charter by capturing data on BAME participation and representation in aquatics from grass roots to elite level; as well as capturing specific data on drowning rates within the BAME community (where relevant).
+6) We commit to working with the BSA to raise awareness of the DIPER charter by capturing data on BAME participation and representation in aquatics from grassroots to elite level, as well as capturing specific data on drowning rates within the BAME communities.
 These data sets will act as a benchmark to track and measure progress on the DIPER agenda.

-7) We make a commitment to stand side-by-side with the Black Swimming Association to help make Swimming, Swimming Teaching, Life Guarding and Other Aquatic Opportunities more Inclusive for Black & Minority Ethnics from grassroots to boardroom.
+7) We commit to stand side-by-side with the BSA to help make swimming, swimming teaching, life-guarding and other aquatic opportunities more inclusive for people of colour from the grassroots to the boardroom.